 Step 2 – Cut your ear supports out (optional)

 I wanted to give my ears a little more stability so I cut slightly smaller templates out of plastic canvas.
 You could also use cardboard for this in a pinch, but the canvas is cheap and will definitely be more durable.
 You want the diameter of these to be about an inch less than the fabric template.
-I didn’t make a template for these and just traced my bowl right onto the plastic canvas.
+I didn’t make a template for these and just traced my bowl right onto the plastic canvas and adjusted my cut.
 You could also probably skip this if you’re really in a hurry, but having something inside gives the ears more support.

 After you have your circle, hand draw (or use part of the bowl as a template) a little curved arc inside each one.
 This will be where the ears meet the headband so this notch will allow them to have more contact and stability with the band.